qzhang503/proteoQ/README.md

 ```

 At `id = pep_seq_mod`, peptide sequences that are different in variable
 modificaitons will be treated as different species.
-The `log2FC` of
+The `fasta` argument
+points to the two RefSeq fasta files that were used in MS/MS searches.
-peptide data will be aligned by median centering across samples by
+The `log2FC` of peptide data will be aligned by median centering across
-default.
-If `method_align = MGKernel` is chosen, `log2FC` will be
+samples by default.
+If `method_align = MGKernel` is chosen, `log2FC`
-aligned under the assumption of multiple Gaussian kernels.[4]
-The
+will be aligned under the assumption of multiple Gaussian kernels.[4]
-parameter `n_comp` defines the number of Gaussian kernels and `seed` set
+The parameter `n_comp` defines the number of Gaussian kernels and `seed`
-a seed for reproducible fittings.
+set a seed for reproducible fittings.
 The parameters `range_log2r` and
 `range_int` define the range of `log2FC` and the range of reporter-ion
 intensity, respectively, for use in the scaling of standard deviation
 across samples.

-Let's compare the `log2FC` profiles with and without scaling
+Let’s compare the `log2FC` profiles with and without scaling
 normalization:[5]

 ``` r